As of July 2022 Kava crypto ranks #17 by total value locked. By the end of 2022 it aims to rank in the top 5. That is a lofty ambition.

 That is a long time in crypto years.

 Kava uses the Cosmos SDK and Tendermint protocol.
-If you don’t know what that is then you ought to read my explanation of Cosmos first.
+If you don’t know what that is then you ought to read my explanation What is Cosmos crypto first.

 Actually, depending on your knowledge, there may be a bunch things you need to understand first.